top of page

 Sometimes soap will seize, so you shred it and begin again.

-The label design and edits late at night.
+Then there is the label design and editing late at night.

-Those small and time consuming tweaks and corrections no one will ever notice — except me.
+Those tiny yet time consuming tweaks and corrections no one will ever notice — except me.

 Desk top monitor showing a TAYORi product label in a graphics editing program.